colingraydon/notecard-app/README.md

 yarn dev

 in the root directory, and open a port to localhost:3000 to access the frontend.
-The Apollo sandbox can be accessed at localhost:4000/graphql
+The Apollo sandbox can be accessed at localhost:4000/graphql.
+You will also need to create a postgres DB and pass the name to backend/src/data-source.ts